sintukobir/sintukobir.github.io/README.md

-# sintukobir.github.io
+# SmartSolve Blog
-My clean GitHub Pages site with blog posts
+This is a Jekyll-powered blog hosted on GitHub Pages.